Rightpoint/Raizlabs-Android-Style/Android Best Practices.md

 ### [JavaDoc](id:javadoc)<a name="javadoc"></a>
 - Provide Java Doc comments for any objects or methods which are publicly visible and are likely to be used by another developer.
 	- Exception: Trivial getters/setters
-- **NEVER** include your name or user name.
-We don't want clients associating any issues with individual developers etc.
+- **Never** include your name or user name.
+Source control will handle attribution.
 - You must provide:
     - Summary
     - @param descriptions (unless trivially named)